-The Lambda 10 Project monitors a list of fraternities that have taken the lead and are truly “OUT in Front” on the issue of sexual orientation.
+The Lambda 10 Project monitors a list of fraternities and sororities that have taken the lead and are truly Out in Front on the issue of sexual orientation.
 Such fraternities and sororities have developed inclusive polices that include sexual orientation and, or created educational steps to address issues of sexual orientation in the college Greek community.
 As a result, their inclusive educational efforts work to create a better Greek community and encourage other inter/national fraternities to do the same.

 Out in Front Listing of Fraternities and Sororities:

 Alpha Chi Omega does not discriminate on the basis of race, color, religion, sexual orientation or marital status.
 Alpha Phi Omega includes the words “sexual preference,” not sexual orientation in it’s “Sexual Harassment/Abuse/Discrimination” policy.
 It reads as follows: “The fraternity will not tolerate or condone any form of abusive or discriminatory behavior on the part of its Members, whether physical, mental or emotional in respect to sex, race, ethnicity, physical or emotional handicap, age, marital status or sexual preference.
 This is to include any actions, which are deemed to be demeaning to all but not limited to date/gang rape or verbal harassment.”